gatepoet/SuperAGI.Toolkits.GitHub/README.md

-# GreetingTool
+# SuerAGI.Toolkits.GitHub
-SuperAGI Greeting Tool -  A sample tool to help create new external tools.
+SuperAGI GitHub Toolkit -  A powerful GitHub toolkit for advanced interaction with GitHub.